 Dr. Richard Alley is the Evan Pugh Professor of Geosciences and an Associate of the Earth and Environmental Systems Institute at Penn State University, and among other accomplishments, was Chair of the National Research Council's panel on abrupt climate change.

 Learn More from Bard by Tuning into the National Climate Seminar

 Alley was speaking as part of the National Climate Seminar, hosted monthly by the Bard Center for Environmental Policy.

-The National Climate Seminar is a monthly, lunchtime webinar that features climate scientists, political leaders, and policy analysts, each exploring the politics and science driving critical climate change decisions.
+The National Climate Seminar is a monthly, lunchtime webinar focused on environmental education.
+It features climate scientists, political leaders, and policy analysts, each exploring the politics and science driving critical climate change decisions.